San Jose Sharks: Logo and jerseys

+The alternate logo of the San Jose Sharks, an NHL team.

 The current wordmark logo for the San Jose Sharks, introduced in the 2020–21 NHL season.

-The Sharks' iconic logo of a shark chomping on a hockey stick has been in use since their inaugural 1991–92 season, with slight modifications prior to the 2007–08 season.
+The Sharks' logo of a shark chomping on a hockey stick has been in use since their inaugural 1991–92 season, with slight modifications prior to the 2007–08 season.
 The triangle on the logo references the Bay Area's Red Triangle near the Pacific Ocean.
 The Sharks also use various partial and alternate logos based on the primary logo.

 The original Sharks' road jerseys were teal with white, gray and black striping and featured white block lettering with black trim.
 Home uniforms were white with teal, gray and black striping and featured teal block lettering with black trim.
 Both jerseys included the team's "fin" logo on either shoulder and were used until the 1997–98 season.

 The Sharks introduced their future road (later home) jersey as an alternate during the 1997–98 season, featuring a darker teal base, wide gray sleeve and shoulder striping and modernized lettering.
 A white home (later road) counterpart was introduced the following season and featured teal and gray shoulder and sleeve stripes.
 In the 2001–02 season, the Sharks began wearing a black third jersey, featuring the return of the fin logo on the shoulders and minimalist teal and white sleeve stripes.

 Upon switching to the Reebok Edge template in 2007, the Sharks introduced new home and away jerseys.
 The teal home jersey featured a black shoulder yoke while the white road jersey used a teal shoulder yoke.
 Both jerseys replaced gray with orange trim on the stripes and lettering, added numbers on the right chest, and featured the full-body (or "jumping") shark logo on the shoulders.

 Before the 2008–09 season, the Sharks introduced a new black alternate jersey, without the contrasting shoulder yoke, tail stripes or orange trim.
 It also featured the jumping shark logo in front and the "SJ" alternate logo on the shoulders.
 Prior to the 2013–14 season, the Sharks unveiled new uniforms, which included less orange, along with adding a lace-up collar.
 The front numbers were replaced with the Sharks' 25th-anniversary logo prior to the 2015–16 season.